ScribbleTons/array-move-with-pivot/README.md

 ```
 #### Note
-> It is not a named export, you can import it as anything e.g arrayMove, moveArrayItems, etc.
+> It is not a named export, you can import with your chosen name e.g arrayMove, moveArrayItems, etc.